hans61/Novasaur/README.md

 The back has many breakouts.
 It was easier for me to print them.
 New version with cooling slots.
 ![printed back](/pic/novasaur-zn-40-rear-side.jpg)
+A version without cooling slots can be found in the version1 branch.